Category Archives: Features

 During build each array expression is automatically replaced from the user code files with a call to a specialized, auto-generated segment.
 Next to hosting a JIT for the array instructions a segment also ‘knows’ the workload of its inherent computations.
 When at runtime the segment is called, it uses this info to compute the cost for executing the segment on each device and to identify the device suggesting earliest completion.
 Afterwards, it enqueues the optimized kernel to this device for computation.

-All details of the new method are found in the patents and patent applications listed at the end of this article.
+All technical details of the new method are found in the patents and patent applications listed at the end of this article.

 Advantages